Balancing Performance and Human Autonomy with Implicit Guidance Agent

 We prove that these representations estimate a similar notion of empowerment to that studied by prior work.

-We develop a model of human beliefs that accounts for how humans reason about the behavior of their AI partners.
+We develop a model of human beliefs that captures how humans interpret and reason about their AI partner's intentions.

-We then developed an AI agent that considers both human behavior and human beliefs in devising its strategy for working with humans.
+We create an AI agent that incorporates both human behavior and human beliefs when devising its strategy for interacting with humans.

 arXiv Detail & Related papers (2024-06-10T06:39:37Z) - Mixed-Initiative Human-Robot Teaming under Suboptimality with Online Bayesian Adaptation [0.6591036379613505]